pannachow/streetwear-apparel-store/README.md

 # mvp-project-1
-A simple online shop interface for an independent apparel brand
+A simple online shop interface for an independent streetwear apparel brand

 ## What the app does
 * Shows all items
-* Gives detail on individual items on hover/click (price/description/size)
+* Gives detail on individual items on hover/click (price/description/colour)
 * Allows user to add item(s) to cart
 * Allows users to remove item(s) from cart
-* Saves items added to cart, even on page reload?
-(Desired)

 ### Feature expansion
+* Add product image to basket view
+* Allow users to save items to cart to retrieve later
-* Backend database
+* Store inventory on back end database
 * Create user account to save personal details
 * Assign order history to user account
-* Checkout process?
+* Drop-down select menu for items to select size and/or quantity
 * Client interface to add/remove/update items
 * Larger amount of inventory should include some method of filtering products (i.e. t-shirts/hats/etc.)
+* Submit form to go to a nominated email address?

 ### Userflow
 ![Sitemap](images/sitemap.jpg)
 * Nav bar on top of screen (shop/cart/about)
 * Shop page displays all items (likely 8 max)
-* On clicking an item, window will open with larger image, product name, description, price, size selector(?), 'add to cart' button + close window
+* On clicking an item, dedicated page will show product name, description, price, size selector(?), 'add to basket' button + back to shop
-* Cart page shows items already in cart, or 'empty'
+* Basket page shows items already in cart, or 'empty'
-* Cart page should allow deletion of items
+* Basket page should allow deletion of items
-* About page (text only)
+* About page with contact form
 * Design for web & for mobile view

 ### Data